We Analyzed the Future Direction of GoodRx Holdings Inc. (GDRX), Here is What We Found

-GoodRx Holdings Inc. (NASDAQ:GDRX) went down by -6.47% from its latest closing price compared to the recent 1-year high of $64.22.
-The company’s stock price has collected -13.68% of loss in the last five trading sessions.
-Press Release reported on 09/27/21 that Fetch Rewards Names GoodRx Exclusive Prescription Savings Provider
+GoodRx Holdings Inc. (NASDAQ:GDRX) went up by 7.19% from its latest closing price compared to the recent 1-year high of $59.67.
+The company’s stock price has collected -0.36% of loss in the last five trading sessions.
+Press Release reported on 10/01/21 that GOODRX INVESTIGATION INITIATED by Former Louisiana Attorney General: Kahn Swick & Foti, LLC Investigates the Officers and Directors of GoodRx Holdings, Inc. – GDRX

 Is It Worth Investing in GoodRx Holdings Inc. (NASDAQ :GDRX) Right Now?